joshloyal/splinetlsm/scripts/README.md

 # Simulation and Real Data Analysis Scripts

 Simulation and real data analysis scripts.
-The code was original written to be run on a HPC cluster.
+The code was original written to run on a HPC cluster.

 ## How to Run